Wiki surveys: Open and quantifiable social data collection: Case studies

-Patterns of respondent participation in the two wiki surveys were also quite similar.
-Within each survey, levels of respondent contribution varied widely, in terms of both number of votes cast and number of new ideas contributed.
-In both cases, the distributions of both votes and idea uploads contained ``fat heads" and ``long tails" (see Figs.~\ref{fig:planyc_user_activity} and~\ref{fig:oecd_user_activity}).
-If the wiki surveys captured only a fixed amount of information per user session---as opposed to capturing all levels of effort---a significant amount of information would have been lost; for instance, if 10 and only 10 votes from each session were captured, approximately 75\% of the votes collected in each survey would have been discarded.
-Further, if we were to limit the number of ideas uploaded to one per session, as is typical in surveys with one and only one ``other box," we would have excluded a significant number of user-submitted new ideas: nearly half of the user-submitted ideas in the PlaNYC survey\footnote{In this case, the number of uploaded ideas per session is somewhat difficult to interpret because some user-submitted ideas were bulk-uploaded by the Mayor's Office following community meetings at which ideas were recorded on paper.
-Unfortunately no records were kept of this bulk uploading, so we cannot distinguish it from other user behavior.} and about 40\% in the OECD survey.
+Within each survey, the level of respondent contribution varied widely, in terms of both number of responses and number of ideas contributed, as we expected given the greedy nature of the wiki survey.
+In both cases, the distributions of both responses and contributed ideas contained ``fat heads" and ``long tails" (see Fig.~\ref{fig:user_activity}).
+If the wiki surveys captured only a fixed amount of information per respondent---as opposed to capturing all levels of effort---a significant amount of information would have been lost.
+For instance, if we only accepted the first 10 responses per respondent and discarded all respondents with fewer than 10 responses, approximately 75\% of the responses in each survey would have been discarded.
+Further, if we were to limit the number of ideas contributed to one per respondent, as is typical in surveys with one and only one ``other box," we would have excluded a significant number of new ideas: nearly half of the user-contributed ideas in the PlaNYC survey\footnote{In this case, the number of user-contributed ideas per session is somewhat difficult to interpret because some user-contributed ideas were bulk-uploaded by the Mayor's Office following community meetings at which ideas were recorded on paper.
+Unfortunately no records were kept of this bulk uploading, so we cannot distinguish it from other respondent behavior.} and about 40\% in the OECD survey.

-Further, in both wiki surveys, many of the highest scoring ideas were uploaded by users.
-For PlaNYC, 8 of the top 10 ideas were uploaded by users, as were 7 of the top 10 for the OECD (Fig.~\ref{fig:top10}).
-This finding is clear evidence of the importance of the collaborative aspect of wiki surveys; these uploaded ideas would never have been captured by a traditional survey.
-We note, however, that not all uploaded ideas were high-scoring: the scores of uploaded ideas had higher variance than the scores of seed ideas (Fig.~\ref{fig:compare_seed_uploaded}).
-In other words, while some uploaded ideas were very popular, many were quite unpopular.
-Since many wiki survey creators are primarily looking to find the best ideas, the high variability of the uploaded ideas is an asset, not a liability.
+In both cases, many of the highest-scoring ideas were contributed by respondents.
+For PlaNYC, \planyctoptenuploaded~of the top 10 ideas were contributed by users, as were \oecdtoptenuploaded~of the top 10 ideas for the OECD (Fig.~\ref{fig:top10}).
+These high-scoring user-contributed ideas highlight a strength of pairwise relative wiki surveys relative to both surveys and interviews.
+With a survey, it would have been difficult to learn about these new user-contributed ideas, and with an interview it would have been difficult to empirically assess the support that respondents have for them.